iter8-tools/docs/docs/getting-started/first-routing.md

     The label `iter8.tools/watch: "true"` is required.
 It lets Iter8 know that it should pay attention to changes to this application resource.

-    The label `app.kubernetes.io/version` is not required; we include it here as a means to distinguish between deployed versions.
+    The label `app.kubernetes.io/version` is not required; we include it here as a means to distinguish between deployed versions in this tutorial.

 You can inspect the deployed `Deployment`.
 When the `AVAILABLE` field becomes `1`, the application is fully deployed.